How to Get Mold Out of Carpet: Mold Remediation October 22, 2019 – Posted in: Blog

 Regularly inspect carpets

-Checking your carpet once in a while should help you find mold issues before they get worse.
+Checking your carpet once in a while should you find mold issues before they get worse.
 Look for any discolored patches and turn it over to inspect the bottom for mold.
 Additionally, if you’re experiencing allergy symptoms whenever you’re near the carpet, you should start to suspect that there is mold.
 You should also inspect nearby areas for any sources of leaks such as damaged water fixtures and broken pipes.
 Furthermore, do not install carpets in areas that are subject to high moisture like the bathroom or kitchen.

 Reduce indoor humidity